Xilinx/finn/docs/finn/implementation/customop-pattern.rst

 Backend-Specific Operators
 ---------------------------

-Some operators only have one backend implementation and combine the base layer with the backend in a single class:
+Some operators only have one backend implementation and are infrastructure ops rather than compute ops.
+They combine the base layer with the backend in a single class:

 **HLS-only operators**: